 David Steinberg, the actor playing Meegosh, slammed into the side of an ice rink while ice-skating during production and cut his eyebrow open.
 The stitches were concealed with makeup for the scene where Meegosh makes his departure for home.

 When Willow first meets Fin Raziel, she is in the form of a brushtail possum.
-Throughout Willow's failed attempts to change her back into her human form, she subsequently becomes a raven, goat, ostrich, peacock, tortoise, and finally a tiger before Willow succeeds in returning her to her human shape.
+She subsequently becomes a raven, goat, ostrich, peacock, tortoise, and finally a tiger before Willow succeeds in returning her to her human shape.